 Your Oral Health Affects Your Overall Health

-The Signposts of Periodontal Disease:• Blood on your toothbrush after brushing
+The Red Flags of Periodontal Disease:• Blood on your toothbrush after brushing your teeth

 • Gums bleeding after flossing